How to Ensure RFP Compliance

 Finally.
 You found an RFP that’s a perfect fit for your organization.
 Your knowledge and experience meets (or even exceeds) the minimum RFP requirements posted.
 Check.
-There is a plethora of previous content to pull from other bids.
+There’s a plethora of previous content to pull from other bids.
 Check.
 Your team is even ready to begin stitching together the perfect proposal.
 Check, check, check.
 But, before you get all hands on deck, there are important guidelines to keep in mind to ensure your proposal is compliant with the RFP’s requirements.
 RFP compliance allows the reviewer to assess your orientation towards both direction and detail.
 For these reasons, it’s so important to keep these tips in mind throughout the entire process.
 By following the steps below, you can rest assured your RFP will not only be compliant, but will also check all of the reviewer’s boxes.

 Additionally, having multiple members of your team study the RFP requirements will decrease the chance of any confusion later on.
 This “study session” will allow you to delegate roles so team members know exactly which parts of the RFP they are responsible for completing.

-3. Create an RFP Compliance Matrix.
+3. Create an RFP Compliance Matrix

-After a first read of the RFP, you will more than likely have questions about how certain RFP requirements are worded or phrased.
+After a first read of the RFP, you’ll more than likely have questions about how certain RFP requirements are worded or phrased.
 Thankfully, this is nothing to stress about.
 The organization or governmental department that released the RFP will usually conduct a Q&A period.
-This usually takes place 1-2 weeks before the RFP’s deadline, which still leaves your team a comfortable amount of time to complete the RFP.
+This usually takes place one-two weeks before the RFP’s deadline, which still leaves your team a comfortable amount of time to complete the RFP.
 Asking questions will guarantee that you leave no stone unturned when it comes to ensuring RFP compliance.

-5. Schedule multiple reviews.
+5. Schedule Multiple Reviews